-Variant 1: No conflicts of interest are identified.
-Potential conflicts of interest would be managed by the configuration of the outsourcing contract.
 Variant 2: The outsourcing company is a company affiliated with the Company.
 It cannot be ruled out that the contract might have been concluded in another form if a management company were involved that is not linked under corporate law or personally.